harrypmdev/worthing-sw/README.md

 # Project Goals

-Worthing Sound Wave is a site fundamentally about connecting musicians, allowing them to share content and allowing them to engage with each others content.
+Worthing Sound Wave is a site fundamentally about connecting musicians, allowing them to share content and engage with other musicians and their content.
 Key project goals were devised to guide the project:

 1) Users can share written content and audio files on the site.